Home > Library > Research Bias > Hindsight Bias

 Hindsight Bias Outcome Bias

-Hindsight bias is the tendency to refer to past events as being more predictable than they actually were.
-Outcome bias is the tendency to refer to the quality of a decision according to its results.
+Hindsight bias is the tendency to overestimate how predictable past events were.
+Outcome bias is the tendency to judge the quality of a decision by its results.

 It is known as the “knew-it-all-along” effect.
-It is known as the “end justifies means” effect.
+It is known as the “end justifies the means” effect.

 This is caused when someone evaluates the outcome of an event.
-This is caused when someone evaluates the quality of the decision.
+This occurs when someone evaluates the quality of a decision.

 What are the Causes of Hindsight Bias?